michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 ### Spiking a solution

 You may also not be clear if you are able to build it - the right library may not exists, vendor's API is poorly documented etc. In this case, you should probably start with spike, hacking your way as you go.
-You will test this solution picking the cheapest and quickest way, which is ofter manual testing or some ad-hoc created test with questionable design.
+You will test this solution picking the cheapest and quickest way, which is often manual testing or some ad-hoc created test with questionable design.
 Once you found the solution, ~~you deploy it and go home~~, you establish boundaries allowing you to quickly create an end to end test automatically verifying that the solution still works.
 At this point the outcome may be one of the following.

  - Case A - I didn't even bother to do a spike as I am already confident that technology is not a problem.